apache/sling-whiteboard/graphql-scripting/README.md

 Apache Sling GraphQL Scripting Engine
 ----

-This is an experiment to run GraphQL queries server-side in Sling.
+This is an experimental module for running GraphQL queries in Sling.

 ----

-## Status at commit 61721472
+## Status at commit 13847b2b

 The GraphQL engine is functional, a request to a Resource `/foo` mapped to a .gql script containing `{ currentResource { path } }` returns `{currentResource={path=/foo}}`.